kivy/kivy/doc/sources/guide/packaging-osx.rst

 Creating packages for OS X
 ==========================

-Packaging your application for the OS X 10.6 platform can only be done inside OS X. The following method has only been tested inside VirtualBox and OS X 10.6, using the portable package of Kivy.
+Packaging your application for the OS X 10.6 platform can only be done inside OS X.

 The package will only work for the 64 bit OS X. We no longer support 32 bit OS X platforms.